-Kits create standardisation in healthcare delivery, resulting in efficient packing and delivery of medicines and medical goods, so that health care providers can be confident they will receive the right medicines and medical products to treat specific conditions.
-IDA has extensive experience in working with customers to create custom kits based on specific requirements.
+Kits help create standardisation in healthcare delivery, resulting in efficient packing and delivery of medicines and medical goods: health care providers can be confident they will receive the right medicines and medical products to treat specific conditions.

 Kitting and warehousing in Dubai

-The composition and logistics of kits can be a complex process.
-IDA’s kitting facility is strategically located in Dubai, at the crossroad between Asia, Africa, and Europe, close to both airport and seaport.
+The composition and logistics of kits can be complex.
+Therefor, IDA’s kitting facility is strategically located in Dubai - at the crossroad between Asia, Africa, and Europe - close to both airport and seaport.
 This ensures fast shipments to any location, especially during emergency response.
-It is also close to the International Humanitarian City, a logistics centre for the distribution of humanitarian aid, where major international NGO’s, UN organisations and intergovernmental organisations are based to quickly respond to global crises.
+It is also close to the International Humanitarian City, a logistics centre for the distribution of humanitarian aid, where major global humanitarian organisations have local offices to quickly respond to global crises.

 Aside from a large kit production capacity, the facility is also equipped to stock large numbers of kit components and kits, allowing us to not only respond quickly in the event of an emergency, but also to produce (non-emergency) custom-made kits for our customers.

 The animated video below shows the entire kitting chain - "from pill to patient" -, zooming in on the main kitting activities in a brief step-by-step process.

 For more information on separate kitting stages such as inbound, storage, kit packaging and outbound, you can watch this additional video here.

 IDA has gained extensive experience over the years by working with international NGO’s, UN organisations and intergovernmental organisations, providing kitting solutions to help them execute emergency response projects, often under challenging circumstances in remote and hard-to-reach areas.